muxu-io/python-template/README.md

 - `tag`: Git tag that was created

 #### `publish.yml`
-**⚠️ IMPORTANT: This workflow CANNOT be used for PyPI publishing with Trusted Publishers**
+**IMPORTANT: This workflow CANNOT be used for PyPI publishing with Trusted Publishers**

 Generic package publishing workflow that supports:
 - **TestPyPI publishing** - For testing package uploads